wp-plugins/affiget-mini-for-amazon/README.txt

 The plugin is thoroughly tested with the latest versions of *Firefox, Chrome, and Safari*.

 AffiGet *can be easily translated* to different languages (contributions most welcome!).

-= AffiGet Pro =

-[AffiGet Pro](http://affiget.com "Upgrade today!") is a premium version of this plugin: it comes with **professional email support, extended configuration settings, and a number of widgets** (that integrate beautifully with Page Builder by SiteOrigin plugin to provide a fine control over the front-end presentation of your reviews).

 == Other Notes ==
 = Automatic content creation =